versionpress/versionpress/docs/README.md

 ### Documenting different versions of VersionPress

 We don't use a URL scheme like `/latest` or `/v2`, the documentation always reflects the current version and if something has been deprecated or added, just indicate it in the text.

+### Markdown linting

+Pre-commit hook is set up to run [markdownlint](https://github.com/DavidAnson/markdownlint) automatically on staged files.

+If you want to lint all Markdown files in the repository, run `npm run lint:markdown`.

 ## Deployment